brunedv/changepoint_cython/README.md

 - Binary Segmentation, PELT, and Segmentation Neigborhood: monovariate and multivariate time series.
 - Non parametric PELT: monovariate variate.

-Model implemented for the monovariate case:
+Model implemented for the monovariate case :
-- Normal
+- Normal (mean, variance, or mean and variance).
-- Poisson
+- Poisson (mean and variance).
-- Exponential
+- Exponential (mean and variance).

+Model implemented for the multivariate case :
+- Normal (mean).

 Working on Windows/Linux and python3.6